KSchlobohm/devup-dont-skip/src/demo-configuration.md

         <add key="UnobtrusiveJavaScriptEnabled" value="true" />
       </appSettings>
     ```

+1. Run the web app and observe

+- We didn't change C# code but we changed the behavior and can see a new message on the home page.

 ## Step 2: Override Environment Configuration with a config file
 Let's explore layered configuration by viewing 2 configuration sources and 2 different messages.